avajs/ava/docs/recipes/vue.md

 ```

 ## Sample data test

 ```js
 import test from 'ava';
 import Vue from 'vue';
 import Component from 'component.vue';

 test('it has a message', t => {
 	const vm = new Vue(Component).$mount();
 	t.is('my message', vm.message);
 });
 ```

 ## Sample DOM testing with data manipulation

-When manipulating the data object of a vue model, the DOM will not be updated immediately.
+When manipulating the data object of a Vue model, the DOM will not be updated immediately.
 It will be changed on the next tick.

 ```js
 import test from 'ava';